open-cluster-management/search-kui-plugin/README.md

 SEARCH_SERVICE - Search service URL.
 (The value retrieved from this endpoint, is to ensure that the Search API is installed on the cluster)
 </pre>

-To get an access token login to your env using: `cloudctl login -a https://<cluster URL>:8443`.
-Then run `cloudctl tokens --access` and copy the access token, everything after `Bearer`.
+To get an access token login to your env using: `oc login --token=<cluster API Token> --server=https://<cluster URL>:6443`.
+The login command can be found by accessing the OCP console.
+After logging into the OCP console, click the top right dropdown menu and select `Copy Login Command`.
+The user will be redirected to display the token.
+Copy the command, and execute the command within the CLI.
+Then run `oc whoami --show-token` and copy the access token.

 <pre>
 authorization & cookie - User access token